SmokeSeer: 3D Gaussian Splatting for Smoke Removal and Scene Reconstruction: Abstract

 \section{Abstract}

-Smoke in real-world scenes can severely degrade the quality of images and hamper visibility.
-Recent methods for image restoration either rely on data-driven priors that are susceptible to hallucinations, or are limited to static low-density smoke.
-We introduce \emph{SmokeSeer}, a method for simultaneous 3D scene reconstruction and smoke removal from a video capturing multiple views of a scene.
-Our method uses thermal and RGB images, leveraging the fact that the reduced scattering in thermal images enables us to see through the smoke.
-We build upon 3D Gaussian splatting to fuse information from the two image modalities, and decompose the scene explicitly into smoke and non-smoke components.
-Unlike prior approaches, SmokeSeer handles a broad range of smoke densities and can adapt to temporally varying smoke.
-We validate our approach on synthetic data and introduce a real-world multi-view smoke dataset with RGB and thermal images.
-We provide open-source code and data at the project website.\footnote{\url{https://imaging.cs.cmu.edu/smokeseer}}
+Smoke in real-world scenes can severely degrade image quality and hamper visibility.
+Recent image restoration methods either rely on data-driven priors that are susceptible to hallucinations, or are limited to static low-density smoke.
+We introduce \emph{SmokeSeer}, a method for simultaneous 3D scene reconstruction and smoke removal from multi-view video sequences.
+Our method uses thermal and RGB images, leveraging the reduced scattering in thermal images to see through smoke.
+We build upon 3D Gaussian splatting to fuse information from the two image modalities, and decompose the scene into smoke and non-smoke components.
+Unlike prior work, SmokeSeer handles a broad range of smoke densities and adapts to temporally varying smoke.
+We validate our method on synthetic data and a new real-world smoke dataset with RGB and thermal images.
+We provide an open-source implementation and data on the project website.\footnote{ \url{https://imaging.cs.cmu.edu/smokeseer}}